AmulojuNaveenKumar/M1_Application_Hospital_Management_System/1_Requirements/README.md

 Such as details and search a patient by its name, age, disease, cabin number.
 Besides, the user can edit information as well as remove a patient’s whole date or only his/her name, phone number, disease name, cabin number.

-# Tools

-- VS Code with some extensions like C/C++.
-- OS like Linux and Windows.
-Ex: Git Bash etc.,

-# Requirements